A Look into the Money Behind Security Companies.

 Now, let’s talk about deductions.

 There are many.
 Not to mention the big one, tax!
 As my accountant once told me “you cannot make money without paying tax”.
-Don’t ever do cash jobs in this industry, another subject I could go more into detail with, in another article.
+Don’t ever do cash jobs in this industry, another subject I could go into more detail with, perhaps in another article.
 Any profit you earn is taxed, after your personal allowance, and the consequences of not paying tax are not worth the gains.
 You will have to factor in £1200 a year for insurance, as it’s doubtful that this is something Brick Disco will cover themselves, and they would not consider using you without it.
-It’s likely that you’ll have some form of irregularity in the term of ‘staff’ meaning you won’t be covered by their company insurance policy.
+It’s likely that, due to some irregularity, you won’t be classified as ‘staff’, meaning that you won’t be covered by their company insurance policy.
 In this scenario, you can offer one other person four days work a week, and they themselves will need time off at some stage.
 Your two weekend staff, may not want just weekend work and could go elsewhere to look for better offers, so you need to consider the cost of recruitment.
 Advertising for staff is a cost that should be taken seriously with money spent wisely.
-If you want to become accredited you can deduct many more man hours than money, though the paperwork adds up, as well as the SIA’s subscription cost.
-This is all if you just want to still keep the one job.
+If you want to become accredited you can deduct many more man hours than money, though the paperwork adds up, as well as the SIA’s subscription cost and this is all just want to still keep the one job.

 All-in-all, even the ‘good contracts’ are only worth a crust if you have several of them.